Keyboard shortcuts

 Credit and Inspiration

-Releasaurus builds upon these proven concepts while extending support to a broader ecosystem of languages, frameworks, and platforms.
+Releasaurus was inspired by excellent tools like git-cliff, release-please, and release-plz.
+We’re grateful for the foundation these projects provided and have built upon their proven concepts while extending support to a broader ecosystem of languages, frameworks, and platforms.

 Getting Started